-A new law requires DMHAS, by July 1, 2027, to create a pilot program consisting of harm reduction centers where people with substance use disorder can access counseling, fentanyl and xylazine test strips, and various other services.
+Legislation passed in 2023 requires DMHAS, by July 1, 2027, to create a pilot program consisting of harm reduction centers where people with substance use disorder can access counseling, fentanyl and xylazine test strips, and various other services.
 These centers must be established in three municipalities the DMHAS commissioner chooses, subject to their chief elected officials' approval, and in consultation with DPH.
 The centers are not subject to DPH regulation until after the pilot program ends and are exempt from the requirement to obtain certificate of need approval from the Office of Health Strategy.
-The centers must employ licensed providers with experience treating people with substance use disorders (PA 23-97, §§ 3 & 4, effective upon passage).
+The centers must employ licensed providers with experience treating people with substance use disorders (PA 23-97, §§ 3 & 4, codified at CGS §§ 17a-673c & 19a-638(b)).